jarrodhroberson/Stack-Overflow/README.md

 This repository holds all my extensive code answers to questions on Stack Overflow.

+I sometimes post a gist if it is an extremely small amount of code I want to remember.

-I usually post a gist as well, but I decided to keep track of all my answers for future reference when I need that same solution!
+I decided to keep track of all my valuable answers for future reference when I need that same solution!